Google Pixel 9 Pro Fold vs OnePlus Open: Which one should you get?

 Meanwhile, the OnePlus Open is a very lightweight foldable phone, with an overall weight of just 239gr (or 245gr depending on which color version you go for).
 The foldable is also employing a mostly square aspect ratio on the inside, but the cover screen also strikes the perfect balance between size and single-hand usability.

 One thing that has to be addresses is the display crease that's the crux of all foldable phones.
 Dread it, run from it, the crease arrives all the same.
 That said, the OnePlus Open has a mostly negligible crease that's the closest we've seen to a crease-free device.
-The Pixel Fold, on the other hand, had one of the deepest ones, so the Pixel 9 Pro XL has lots of room for improvement on that front.
+The Pixel 9 Pro Fold, on the other hand, isn't that much far off either, bringing the crease to bearable levels, which is definitely a great thing to see.

 Display Differences

-The OnePlus Open boasts an ever-so-slightly smaller inner OLED display, a 7.83-inch one, while the external one is also a 6.3-inch one.
+The OnePlus Open boasts an ever-so-slightly smaller inner OLED display, a 7.83-inch one, while the external one measures 6.3 inches across.
 Both displays are LTPO 3.0 ones, which means that we have super-smooth dynamic refresh rate jumping between 1 and 120Hz (10-120Hz for the cover screen), depending on the context.

 You will find a hardware capacitive fingerprint scanner embedded right into the OnePlus Open's power button on the side, so no in-display fingerprint scanner here.
-The same applied to the Pixel Fold, so there's a high chance Google will use such a capacitive fingerprint scanner with the Pixel 9 Pro Fold, too.
+The same applies to the Pixel 9 Pro Fold, too.
+You get fast and accurate readings, so we're happy campers here.

 Performance and Software

-The Pixel 9 Pro Fold will come along with the Tensor G4 chipset, which is based on a 4nm manufacturing process.
-Actually, all Pixel 9 devices will come with this chip.
-The Tensor G4 will be a pretty big jump in performance and efficiency in comparison with the Pixel Fold, which came along with the Tensor G2.
+The Pixel 9 Pro Fold boasts the Tensor G4 chipset, based on a 4nm manufacturing process and focused around on-device AI and ML.
+The Tensor G4 is a pretty big jump in performance and efficiency in comparison with the Pixel Fold, which came along with the Tensor G2.

 Recommended Stories